 Kill Your Demon successfully mixes elements from several genres together for one helluva-good script.
 Jon’s voice over dialogue is ripped from the pages of a Mickey Spillane detective novel.
 The words are so gritty, you can hear the sandpaper in Jon’s voice.
 The Scrabble board standoff is as tense as any Wild West gunfight: two gunslingers with itchy trigger fingers… with the balance of Heaven and Hell at stake.
 The twist ending’s so good it’s evil.
 And missing the opportunity to direct this one?
 In our minds – that would be a sin.

 Budget: Moderate.
 One or two simple FX.
 A social hall/ rec center location.

-About the Writer: As an accomplished writer, Dena McKinnon has had her share of luck (her word).
-She has had four shorts produced.
-One of her shorts, The Box, directed by Sascha Zimmermann, has racked up numerous awards and will screen at Comic-Con this month in San Diego.
+About the Writer: Dena McKinnon has had four shorts produced.
+One of her shorts, The Box, directed by Sascha Zimmermann, has racked up numerous awards and has screened at Comic-Con.
 Dena has optioned one feature, Doggone, a buddy script cowritten with Kevin Lenihan.
 Currently, Dena has one feature in production, The Last Call, with Leo-PR, and is writing on assignment for an undisclosed TV producer.
-Dena’s IMDB Credits and Website are available at the links below.
-She can also be reached at girlbytheshore “AT” hotmail.
+Check out Dena’s IMDB Credits.
+She can also be reached at girlbytheshore (a) hotmail.